 So central was fishing to the villagers' way of life that they strictly upheld many superstitions.
 It was considered very bad luck to pick up any tool unrelated to fishing, i.e farming tools such as spades or ploughs.
 Any man who did was banished from the village.
 The sight of a red-haired woman on the way out to sea would make any fisherman quickly turn around and abandon their sea-faring plans for the day - as would the sight of a hare.
 No boat left for the sea without oat-cake, salt and ashes on board.
 However, if a crow flew over the boat and cawed, then that was considered a good omen!

-Don’t forget to take a look at our own Claddagh designs.
+Don't forget to take a look at our own Claddagh designs.
 We handmake our all of our products in our online store here in the work shop.
-So whether you are looking for a Irish Claddagh Rings, Men’s Irish cufflinks or Women’s Irish necklace view our Online Store to view our range.
+So whether you are looking for Irish Claddagh Rings, Men's Irish cufflinks or Women's Irish necklaces, view our Online jewelry Store to see our range.
 If you would like us to adapt any of our designs feel free to get in touch.
 We will be delighted to personalize and redesign your Claddagh to meet your specifications.